weilonge/fathom/README.md

 ### Parts that work so far

-* "Rank" phase: scoring of nodes found with a CSS selector
+* Ranking: scoring nodes found by CSS selector or type
+* Yanking: so far, one aggregate function, max(), which picks the top node of a type and thus maps from the fuzzily-scored domain back to the hard-edged domain of types
-* Type-driven rule dispatch
+* Type-driven rule dispatch, efficiently driven by a query planner that groks dependencies
-* A simple "yanker" or two
+* An `and()` type combinator for building up bigger abstractions from tiny types
+* Lazy execution
+* Caching to keep from re-deriving intermediate results between queries
 * A notion of DOM node distance influenced by structural similarity
 * Clustering based on that distance metric
-* Query planning for lazy execution
 * Concise rule definitions
+* Many handy utils from which to compose scoring callbacks

 ### Not there yet

 * Efficient planning for answering max() queries
 * Logical operators for combining types
+* Nice way to extend rulesets.
+(You can do it now by building arrays of rules off to the side.)

 ### Environments